KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/distributed-cognition-diagnostic-absence.md

 The task of Structural Neuroscience is to distinguish distortion from detection, collapse from coherence, symptom from signal, and suffering from the structure that produced it.

+This discrimination is not a matter of belief.
+It can be worked.

+Detection can be told from distortion by structural tests:

+* Corroboration — whether others, approached independently, encounter the same non-return, or whether the absence registers for the perceiver alone.
+* Specificity — whether the pattern predicts particular failures before they occur, rather than being read back into events after they disappoint.
+* Differential response — whether some affordances complete while others do not, since a perception applied to everything has stopped discriminating.
+* Documentary trace — whether the non-reciprocity leaves a record that persists apart from the perceiver: a timestamp, an archive, a sequence that can be examined after the fact.
+* Reversibility — whether the reading updates when relation does return, since a structure no evidence could revise is no longer detecting anything.

+These certify no single perception by themselves.
+They mark the difference between a nervous system that has detected a real discontinuity in the field and one that has generalized obstruction beyond what the field holds.

+Testimony that survives them is not distortion awaiting diagnosis.
+It is data.

 Where there is no one home, the absence must be studied.

 Where an interface fails to return relation, the interface must be examined.